 To protect your SIM from being accessed in another device, you can also set up a SIM PIN, more commonly known as a SIM lock.
 You can do this under the Settings > Security section of your phone.

-If you do not intend to sell or give away your device as it is at the end of its life take it to a recognised disposal facility so it can be correctly dismantled and the components recycled.
+If your device is at the end of its life and you don’t intend to sell it or give it away, take it to a recognised disposal facility who can recycle it safely and responsibly.